-Rescue: 100+ cats recovered in what may be largest animal hoarding case in Arkansas history
+100+ cats recovered in what may be largest animal hoarding case in Arkansas history

 “Anything that you’ve got tucked away, odds are we can fund a use for these cats with them,” Bradley said.

-We have reached out to the authorities for any word on if there will be charges, and we’re still waiting to hear back.
+WREG asked if any charges would be filed in the case.
+The Faulkner County Sheriff’s Office said they are not involved and the situation is being handled by th Humane Society of the Delta.

 If you would like to donate, click here.
 There will be a donation buton at the bottom of the post you can click on.